vrockai/pipeline-test/docs/content.md

 ---

-## Profiling the role of microorganisms in quality improvement of the aged flue-cured tobacco.
+## Profiling the role of microorganisms in quality improvement of the aged flue-cured tobacco
- 16.08.2022, _X Wu, W Cai, P Zhu, Z Peng, T Zheng, D Li, J Li, G Zhou, G Du, J Zhang_

-_Fatty Acids, Gas Chromatography-Mass Spectrometry, Quality Improvement, Terpenes, Tobacco_ The aging process in the tobacco production, as in other food industries, is an important process for improving the quality of raw materials.
-In the spontaneous aging, the complex components in flue-cured tobacco (FT) improve flavor or reduce harmful compounds through chemical reactions, microbial metabolism, and enzymatic catalysis.
-Some believed that tobacco-microbe played a significant part in this process.
-However, little information is available on how microbes mediate chemical composition to improve the quality of FT, which will lay the foundation for the time-consuming spontaneous aging to seek ways to shorten the aging cycle.

 [Source](https://doi.org/10.1186/s12866-022-02597-9)

-10.1186/s12866-022-02597-9

 ---